node-llm/node-llm/docs/models/available_models.md

 - **OpenRouter**: `anthropic/claude-3.5-sonnet`
 - **Bedrock**: `anthropic.claude-3-5-sonnet-20241022-v2:0`

-When you call a method like `NodeLLM.chat("claude-3-5-sonnet")`, `node-llm` checks the configured provider and automatically resolves the alias.
+When you call a method like `NodeLLM.chat("claude-3-5-sonnet")`, `NodeLLM` checks the configured provider and automatically resolves the alias.

 ```ts
 // If configured with Anthropic